couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 Let's add the Couchbase Capella API Key and the LLM Configuration. `yourOrgIdentifier` can be whatever you want.
 It will be used later on to associate an API key with a cluster configuration.

-1. create a folder named `.cbsh` in the same folder, where Couchbase Shell executable will be run, or in your home directory like `~/.cbsh/`
+1. create a folder named `.cbsh`
+1.1 if you installed Couchbase Shell by unzipping into a folder, you need to create the `.cbsh` folder in the same folder as Couchbase Shell application.
-2. open/create `~/.cbsh/config` and edit this configuration file with the following content according to your API key choice made in [Step 1.2.1](#get-api-key):
+2. create `config` file and edit this configuration file with the following content according to your API key choice made in [Step 1.2.1](#get-api-key):

 ##### Alternative 1: Config with OpenAI API Key
 ```
 version = 1

 [[capella-organization]]
-identifier = "yourOrgIdentifier"
+identifier = "rag-workshop"
 access-key = "yourAccessKey"
 secret-key = "yourSecretKey"
 default-project = "My First Project"